 How to get a shout out

 Take a live class.
 This may be obvious to most but if you’re new to Peloton it may be unclear.
-The instructor can only shout you out if you are on with them in real-time.
+The instructor can only give you a shoutout if you are on with them in real-time.

 Have an easy to read leaderboard name.
 If your name is long, has a lot of numbers or no capitalization, it can be hard for an instructor to spit it out while leading a class.
 If you’re willing to alter your Pelo-identity, try to use real words or phonetic spellings so it is easy to read and to say.
 And yes, you can change your name without losing all your stats.